prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 Afterwards, consider signing up for the [GitHub Student Developer Pack](https://education.github.com/pack), which provides some free resources.

 > PRIVACY OPTIONS: Many students wish to associate their personal identities with their GitHub accounts, to display a portfolio of programming projects.
 However, if you're concerned about privacy, you have a few options.
 First, consider choosing a GitHub username which is different than your university-issued net identifier.
 Second, avoid uploading any personally-identifiable information to your GitHub profile.
-Third, sign up for the Student Developer Pack, which will allow you to submit projects via free private repositories.
+Third, consider submitting projects via private repositories.

 ## Text Editor

 Unless you already have a text editor of choice, install [VS Code](https://code.visualstudio.com/).

-After installing VS Code, take some time to [configure](/notes/devtools/vs-code.md#basic-configuration) it in helpful ways.
+After installing VS Code, take some time to [configure and explore](/notes/devtools/vs-code.md#basic-configuration) its helpful features, like Python syntax auto-completion, and vertical column selection.

 ## Command-line Application